EJLeet/Numerical-Algorithms-Assessment-Two/readme.md

 ABOUT

     This assignment involved creating five programs to solve and experiment on five numerical based algorithms.
 As well as creating c++ source code to solve these problems, extensive experimentation and theoretical analysis was to be conducted, and is included in the report attached to this submission.
 Python code was used to evaluate the output of the c++ code and to create a visiual representation of the data.
+Question 6 is contained in a seperate repository.

 Compiling